roti/lut/README.md

 Scala's case classes are problematic for modelling data.
 They don't compose and include optionality, leading to a proliferation of classes and a lot of conversions between them.

 Lut strives to offer an alternative, which:
-* uses immutablity
+* works with immutable values
 * allows composition by inheritance
-* allows working with partial data
+* allows partial data

-The basic idea is to keep data in maps, like Clojure does, and access it in a (relatively) typesafe manner through interfaces.
+The basic idea is to keep data in maps and access it in a (relatively) typesafe manner through interfaces.
 This way it looks and behaves like a normal class, with statically declared data members, while the implementation is actually a dynamic immutable map.

 ### Dependency